So. Much. Rain.

 In areas prone to rising water, sometimes sewage can back up into your homes through the drainpipe.
 This not only can damage the interior of your home, but it is a health hazard as well.
 A backflow valve can be installed in the drain line to prevent this.
 The valve has a flapper that closes automatically when needed, and may also include a manually operated valve for increased security.

-The Metropolitan Sewer District (MSD) has information on their website about multiple devices available to help prevent building backups as well as information on their Sewer Backup Prevention Program, which may be available in your area.
+The Metropolitan Sewer District (MSD) has information on their website about multiple devices available to help prevent building backups as well as information on their Sewer Lateral Backup Preventions Program, which may be available in your area.

 With the likelihood of more rain in the future, protecting your home from rising water and making sure your roof is in good condition are more important than ever.
 If you have questions, don’t hesitate to contact us.
 Our past clients often call us for recommendations on vendors and contractors.
 We’re here to help.